Operation Chahar: Withdrawal

-According to Time magazine, on September 4 the Japanese-aligned South Chahar Government was set up at Kalgan.
-After the fall of Kalgan, Chahar's "complete independence" from China was declared by "100 influential persons", headed by Prince Teh, a pro-Japanese Mongolian who had long been the head of the "Inner Mongolia for Inner Mongolians" movement.
-It was Prince Teh, with his Mongolian levies, who helped the Japanese to take Kalgan.
-Prince Teh was rewarded for his collaboration with the highest position in this new Japanese puppet state, the Mongol United Autonomous Government.
+According to Time magazine, on September 4, the Japanese-aligned South Chahar Government was set up at Kalgan.
+After the fall of Kalgan, Chahar's "complete independence" from China was declared by "100 influential persons", headed by Demchugdongrub, a pro-Japanese Mongolian who had long been the head of the "Inner Mongolia for Inner Mongolians" movement.
+It was Demchugdongrub, with his Mongolian levies, who helped the Japanese to take Kalgan.
+Demchugdongrub was rewarded for his collaboration with the highest position in this new Japanese puppet state, the Mongol United Autonomous Government.